-Umbraco is highly customizable which means you can basically integrate it with anything and make it behave as you want.
+Umbraco is highly customizable which means you can integrate it with anything and make it behave as you want.
 With Umbraco, you start out with a clean slate.

 Umbraco uses ASP.NET and MVC patterns and you can extend and write your own controllers using the approach outlined in this section.

 Integrated Development Environment (IDE) recommendations

 When you are customizing or extending your Umbraco website using C# we recommend using Visual Studio.